CAT4 is the UK’s most widely used test of reasoning abilities for children aged 6 – 17+ years.

-Provides a rounded profile of pupil ability so you can target support, provide the right level of challenge and make informed decisions about pupils’ progress.
+Provides a rounded profile of student ability so you can target support, provide the right level of challenge and make informed decisions about students’ progress.
 It provides a unique profile of strengths and weaknesses across four batteries:

 Verbal Reasoning – the ability to express ideas and reason through words is essential to subjects with a high language content, and the most obvious skill picked up by traditional assessment.